A Clockwork Origin: Plot

 The next day, the crew wakes up to find both Leela and Amy kidnapped by caveman-like robots, but the following day, they find that Leela and Amy are free, because the robot cavemen have since evolved into a completely civilized, modern robot society.
-The Professor states that he is proud of the nanobots' growth after he dumped their ancestors in a pond a few days ago.
+Farnsworth states that he is proud of the nanobots' growth after he dumped their ancestors in a pond a few days ago.
 The robots, who believe unquestioningly in robot evolution, are angered by Farnsworth, when he shows a picture of a robot (Bender) riding a robotic Stegosaurus at the start of their creation.
 Farnsworth is subsequently arrested for "crimes against science".
-Bender represents him in court and in his arguments, states that the Professor is not arguing against evolution, but only claims a small role in beginning it by providing the materials necessary (i.e., the nanobots).
-He also tries to declare the Professor insane.
+Bender represents him in court and in his arguments, states that Farnsworth is not arguing against evolution, but only claims a small role in beginning it by providing the materials necessary (i.e., the nanobots).

-The following day, the robots have now evolved into a state of incorporeal transcendent higher consciousness.
-They are no longer concerned with the Professor any more, finding corporeal beings altogether irrelevant, and sends the crew home.
-The Professor and Dr. Banjo reconcile their differences.
-Dr. Banjo argues that what the Professor witnessed was evolution, but evolution set in motion by an intelligent creator.
-The Professor concedes that it is possible, however unlikely that Earth evolution was set in motion the same way.
+The following day, the robots have now evolved into incorporeal energy beings of transcendent higher consciousness that are no longer concerned with corporeal beings including Farnsworth, and send the crew home.
+Farnsworth and Banjo reconcile their differences.
+Banjo argues that what Farnsworth witnessed was evolution, but evolution set in motion by an intelligent creator.
+Farnsworth concedes that it is possible, however unlikely that Earth evolution was set in motion the same way.

 Cultural references

-The title are references to the books A Clockwork Orange and On the Origin of Species.
+The title refers to the books A Clockwork Orange and On the Origin of Species.
 It could also be considered a reference to William Paley's Watchmaker analogy, a teleological argument found in his work Natural Theology.
 The episode includes several cultural references related to depictions of evolutionary history and the debate between evolution and creationism.
 The crew's encounters with the robotic dinosaurs and Amy's two-piece cavewoman outfit are parodies of the 1940 fantasy film, One Million B.C.
 The trial held in the episode also parodies the Scopes Monkey Trial.
 During the anti-evolution rally, a Flying Spaghetti Monster—a satirical symbol —appears, arguing against evolution.
-While excavating for missing links, the Professor finds the skulls of Java man, Piltdown man, and musician Manfred Mann, respectively.
+While excavating for missing links, the Professor finds the skulls of Java Man, Piltdown Man, and musician Manfred Mann, respectively.